Future Trends for Lean Six Sigma

 They need to be competent in interpersonal skills such as negotiations, conflict resolution, and leadership.
 Effective stakeholder management and communication are essential elements for anyone leading process improvement initiatives.
 More emphasis on leadership and interpersonal skills is a must.

-Learn more about IIL’s Leadership and Interpersonal Skills courses
+Learn more about IIL’s Leadership Skills courses

 Lean Six Sigma “Light” – a Trend in the Wrong Direction